 If you’re too lazy or uninterested to do some initial leg work on your own, you can hire a fitness trainer with a bigger name and solid reputation.
 Even an average fitness trainer will do.

-Have this person get you in shape in multiple phases, off-season, diet to get lean, contest prep, maintenance etc. Extract as many plans and protocols as possible, be tenacious in your question asking and keep record.
+Have this person get you in shape in multiple phases, off-season, diet to get lean, contest prep, maintenance, etc. Extract as many plans and protocols as possible, be tenacious in your question asking and keep a record.

 Then on to the personal trainer – rinse and repeat.

 You can do this routine a number of times and try to suck out as much information as possible.

 Inevitably you will have some great starting tools to front with.

 Now you need to be tactical and publicly lay low for perhaps 6-12 months while you keep collecting information and sponging up data.

 You can recycle and re-word Facebook posts of credible people to then post on your own status to build up “likes” and “Amen Brother’s”.
 Go get yourself some head nods from friends and followers.

 You will then drop progress pictures of your personal results from the people’s protocols you’ve hired.
 As for the trainer whose program you’re following and who is assisting you – he doesn’t need that shoutout.
 You achieved this transformation!